 If you think your child may have a delay or you are in the process of getting a diagnosis there is no harm in getting started early.
 It is the ‘early’ in early intervention that makes all the difference.

-The Rockmelon Parent Edition has been designed to help parents who have a child with additional needs.
+Rockmelon CONNECT+LEARN has been designed to help parents who have a child with additional needs.
 Children with autism can learn, it is just a matter of teaching a little differently.
-The Rockmelon Parent Edition provides you with all the necessary tools and information parents need to help deliver better outcomes for their children.
+Rockmelon CONNECT+LEARN provides you with all the necessary tools and information parents need to help deliver better outcomes for their children.

 10. What are the early signs of autism?